Presbyterianism: Vanuatu

-The Presbyterian Church in Vanuatu is the largest denomination in the country, with approximately one-third of the population of Vanuatu members of the church.
+In Vanuatu, the Presbyterian Church in Vanuatu is the largest denomination in the country, with approximately one-third of the population of Vanuatu members of the church.
 The PCV was taken to Vanuatu by missionaries from Scotland.
-The PCV (Presbyterian Church of Vanuatu) is headed by a moderator with offices in Port Vila.
+The PCV (Presbyterian Church in Vanuatu) is headed by a moderator with offices in Port Vila.
 The PCV is particularly strong in the provinces of Tafea, Shefa, and Malampa.
-The Province of Sanma is mainly Presbyterian with a strong Roman Catholic minority in the Francophone areas of the province.
+The Province of Sanma is mainly Presbyterian with a strong Catholic minority in the Francophone areas of the province.
 There are some Presbyterian people, but no organised Presbyterian churches in Penama and Torba, both of which are traditionally Anglican.
 Vanuatu is the only country in the South Pacific with a significant Presbyterian heritage and membership.
-The PCV is a founding member of the Vanuatu Christian Council (VCC).
+The PCV is a founding member of yjr Vanuatu Christian Council (VCC).
 The PCV runs many primary schools and Onesua secondary school.
 The church is strong in the rural villages.